PUBS ON THE WREXHAM ALE TRAIL 2019

 Moreton Inn • Johnstown

-New to the Trail this September and recently under new management the Moreton Inn is a large pub with a friendly atmosphere.
+New to the Trail and recently under new management the Moreton Inn is a large pub with a friendly atmosphere.
 3 real ales on offer at the bar, which are best enjoyed in the large beer garden.